-Travel between Milan, Italy and Munich, Germany by train is: Partially open.
+Travel by train between Milan, Italy and Munich, Germany is: Unrestricted.

-The information above was last checked on 8/3/21.
-Remember to review the latest COVID-19 travel safety regulations for your train between Milan and Munich as this information can change.
+The above information was last checked on 9/29/22.
+Remember to check the latest COVID-19 travel safety regulations for your train from Milan to Munich closer to your date of departure here

-Entry into Italy is allowed for: Entry is partially open for citizens and permanent residents of Germany
+Reentry to Italy is allowed for: Entry is unrestricted for citizens and permanent residents of Germany

 The government of Italy has imposed these measures to reduce the spread of COVID-19:

-Last checked on 8/3/21.
-Please check the latest COVID-19 travel safety regulations closer to the travel date of your train to Milan from Munich.
+Last checked on 9/26/22.
+We do our best to keep this information up to date, but regulations can change so please double check the latest COVID-19 travel safety regulations ahead of your train to Milan from Munich here.

-Omio customers who travel this route most frequently depart from Milano Centrale and arrive in München Hbf.
+Omio customers traveling this route depart most frequently from Milano Centrale and arrive in München Hbf.